taccarlo/Django-Framework-Example/README.md

 -The Subscription of the project is:
 Subscription(<u>ID_sub</u>, starting_date, ending_date,ID_prod, prod_desc, price)
 In a normal DBMS in a bigger project I would separate the subscription and the product info like the id, the product description in a separate table.
+-settings.py file is set for a project not yet in production environment.

 ## About the testing